Can I Sue My High Blood Pressure Medication?

 The third product liability theory is negligence.
 Negligence is generally harder to prove than strict liability or breach of warranty because you have to show that the manufacturer failed to use reasonable care in the making and selling of the product, meaning that someone was at fault.

 Proving that someone at the drug maker is at fault can take a lot of work.
 It typically involves digging through company records, which can be expensive and time-consuming.
 But product liability lawyers do this all the time, and there are all sorts of ways a drug company can be negligent.
-For example, after looking through the company's records — you'd have to file a lawsuit first to get them — your lawyer might conclude that the drug company was negligent by including too much of the allergen and in failing to warn of the risk of a rash that could lead to permanent scarring.

 What Could You Get Out of a Lawsuit?

-In a rare case, depending on the evidence, you may be able to recover a special category of damages called “punitive damages."
+In a rare case, depending on the evidence, you may be able to recover a special category of damages called punitive damages.
 Punitive damages are not intended to compensate you for your loss.
 Rather, punitive damages are intended to punish someone for extreme and outrageous behavior and to deter others from doing the same in the future.
-For example, perhaps the drug company knew the medication could cause permanent scarring but hid that fact from the FDA when it sought to have the drug approved.
-Some courts might find that outrageous enough to justify an award of punitive damages.

-An Experienced Product Liability Lawyer Could Help
+An Experienced Product Liability Lawyer Can Help

 If you believe you experienced serious side effects from your blood pressure medication, you may want to contact an experienced product liability lawyer.
 A lawyer could give you legal advice within an attorney-client relationship, help you better understand the ins and outs of your potential claim, give you a case evaluation, and guide you through the legal process if you decide that you want to go the lawsuit route.